evanshlom/Azure-Databricks-MLflow-Server/README.md

 The weekly training batch returns 50 regression models with evaluation metrics, trained on the Kaggle train/test dataset with 80 features from the ongoing Housing Prices competition.

 The next step is to implement an infrastructure-as-code pipeline using Azure Pipelines from an Azure DevOps repository, where as so far this project represents an initial prototype for rapid training, deployment and reiteration.
-There are also more opportunities for automation which goes hand-in-hand with growing the codebase grows and reducing reliance on low-code infrastructure.
+There are also more opportunities for automation which goes hand-in-hand with growing the codebase and reducing reliance on low-code infrastructure.

 ## Dependencies
 The required dependencies are pre-installed in a regular Databricks workspace.